• Home

 A survival shelter is just the outside layer of protection from wind and rain.

-But bitter cold will still creep in.
 And you can still freeze to death if you sleep on the frozen ground.

 Instead, this small but effective TACT Bivvy Sack is the ideal piece of gear to store in your INCH Bag.

-You can’t afford to carry the weight and size of a sleeping bag, but with a TACT Bivvy, you get something better than a sleeping bag to keep you warm without taking up valuable INCH Bag space.
+But with a TACT Bivvy, you get something better than a sleeping bag to keep you warm without taking up valuable INCH Bag space.

 portable solar panel and phone

-Alternative Power Is Your Best Friend (Solar, Biomass, Hand Crank)
+Alternative Power Is Your Best Friend

 Solar power, biomass energy, and hand crank technologies are sources of power that don’t rely on the grid.

-Unlike the grid (which relies on modern society to function) these alternative power sources can be relied upon even if our society totally collapses.
+Unlike the grid (which relies on modern society to function), these alternative power sources can be relied upon even if our society totally collapses.

 Solar Lantern